Skip to main content

 Earn the trip.

-You only fly to Ottawa for the ACS, and you only sit the ACS once you have passed the AFK and the ACJ.
+You only fly to Ottawa for the NDECC, and you only sit the NDECC once you have passed the AFK and the ACJ.
 The cheapest way to get to Ottawa is to nail the AFK on the first attempt, in your home city.
 Lumen's free 20-question diagnostic is the fastest read on whether you are ready.

 Independent guidance.
 Not endorsed by, affiliated with, or sponsored by the National Dental Examining Board of Canada.
 The NDEB confirmation email is the authoritative source for test-centre address, check-in time, and kit requirements.